HelpContact UsView shopping cart

 Preparing Thai Green Curry from 'Popular Thai Cuisine'

-Nittaya Curry Paste Preparing your own curry paste will give the best results for a really authentic and delicious thai curry.
-However, making your own paste can be time consuming and therefore not always possible.
+Nittaya Curry Paste Preparing your own curry paste for a truly tasty Thai curry is time consuming and not always possible.
 So if you need your curry in a hurry and don't wish to compromise on taste, we recommend our ready-made Nittaya brand Green Curry Paste.

-Nittaya is an excellent quick and simple alternative to preparing your own curry paste.
-It is the best prepared curry paste we have tried here at Temple of Thai and as a fellow curry lover we're sure you'll agree.
+Nittaya is a quick and simple alternative - it's the best prepared curry paste we've tried and as a fellow curry lover we're sure you'll agree.